OttoDIY/OttoDIYApp/SETUP_WINDOWS.md

 If you see the error "Failed to create directory" then keep running ```react-native run-android --variant=devDebug``` until they stop happening, sometimes as much as 3 or 4 times :/

-#### Activity class {com.codeandrobots/com.codeandrobots.MainActivity} does not exist
+#### Activity class {com.ottodiy/com.ottodiy.MainActivity} does not exist

-If you see the error "Activity class {com.codeandrobots/com.codeandrobots.MainActivity} does not exist" then all is OK but you have to launch the Code & Robots app manually from your device.
+If you see the error "Activity class {com.ottodiy/com.ottodiy.MainActivity} does not exist" then all is OK but you have to launch the Code & Robots app manually from your device.
 This error occurs because react-native CLI doesn't work well yet with Android variants.

 #### Operation not permitted, lstat

 If you see the error "Operation not permitted, lstat" then try the following:

 1. Start the React Native bundler inside a **NEW** terminal or command prompt
-  * ```cd codeandrobots-app```
+  * ```cd OttoDIYApp```
   * ```npm cache clean```
   * ```npm start -- --reset-cache```

 2. Run the app in a different terminal or command prompt
   * ```react-native run-android --variant=devDebug```